vigetlabs/microcosm/docs/api/immutability-helpers.md

 let next = {...user, facts: {...facts, age: 24 } }
 ```

-Spreading can quickly get out of hand, and always copies records even if the
+Spreading can quickly get out of hand, and always copies data even if it hasn't
-data hasn't changed.
-Alternatively, we could use the immutability helpers that
+changed.
+Alternatively, we could use the immutability helpers that ship with
-ship with Microcosm:
+Microcosm:

 ```javascript
 import { set } from 'microcosm'